 This run is really just one rapid.
 Dillon Falls consists of a 10-12 foot ledge that leads immediately into a 1/4 mile long canyon.
 Dillon is runnable year round, but the lines on the falls itself vary widely depending on the water level.

 At winter flows (500 to 1100 cfs) the normal line on the falls is far right.
 After a tricky entry you ride down a narrow shelf and off a 6 foot auto-boof.
 It's a tough line to nail.
-Lots of boaters fall off the left side of the flake into the horseshoe, but I have never seen or heard of anyone actually getting stuck.
-There is also a boof line on the far left.
-This line is easier to hit, but the consequence is higher, because of a rock shelf that you could ppotentially land on.
+Lots of boaters fall off the left side of the flake into the horseshoe, but nobody seems to actually get stuck.
+A boof line on the far left is also an option.
+This line is easier to hit, but the consequence is higher, because of a rock shelf that you could potentially land on.

 After the Dill Hole, the canyon continues for a few hundred yards.
 At low water, it is read and run class IV.
 At high water, it is a rowdy big water slalom, moving left, right, and back to the left to avoid 3 big holes.